joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

     Figure 2: The Relay Module.
 </div>

-We'll connect everything according to the wiring diagram below.
-Note that the diagram also includes the power switch and the control button.
+We connected everything according to the wiring diagram below (that includes the power switch and control button).
+This setup gives us fine-grained control over each light.
+The microcontroller gets its 5V from the HiLink supply.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">